 The Efficiency Loss of Capital Income Taxation Under Imperfect Loss Offset Provisions

 The importance of capital loss offset provisions in a world of risk is well documented in the tax literature.
-However, the potential deadweight losses owing to imperfect offset has not been fully explored.
-This paper develops a framework whereby that investigation can be carried out and utilizes numerical simulations to investigate the size of potential losses.
-Results show that when the government and private sector are equally efficient in handling market risk, welfare losses owing to the absence of offset provisions could be substantial.
-Under plausible assumptions about attitudes towards risk and time preference, and with a capital income tax rate of forty percent, over sixty cents per dollar of tax revenue raised would be dissipated.
-In contrast, full loss offset would reduce that loss to approximately fourteen cents.
+However, the potential deadweight losses (DWLs) owing to imperfect offset has not been fully explored.
+This paper develops a framework whereby that investigation can be carried out, and utilizes numerical simulations to investigate the size of potential losses.
+The results obtained show that welfare losses owing to the absence of offset provisions could be substantial.
+Under plausible assumptions about attitudes towards risk and time preference, and with a capital income tax rate of thirty five percent, over forty five cents per dollar of tax revenue raised may be dissipated.
+In contrast, full loss offset may reduce that loss to approximately twelve cents.

 JEL Classification: H00, H21, H22